ResearchObject/ro-crate/docs/index.md

 ## Who is it for?
 The RO-Crate effort brings together practitioners from very different backgrounds, and with different motivations and use-cases.
 Among our core target users are: a) research engaged with computation and data-intensive, wokflow-driven analysis; b) digital repository managers and infrastructure providers; c) individual researchers looking for a straight-forward tool or how-to guide to "FAIRify" their data; d) data stewards supporting research projects in creating and curating datasets.

-We are  [gathering usecases](https://github.com/ResearchObject/ro-crate/issues?q=is%3Aissue+is%3Aopen+label%3Ause-case), please help us by [adding more](https://github.com/ResearchObject/ro-crate/issues/new/choose).
+We are still [gathering usecases](https://github.com/ResearchObject/ro-crate/issues?q=is%3Aissue+is%3Aopen+label%3Ause-case), please help us by [adding more](https://github.com/ResearchObject/ro-crate/issues/new/choose).

 ## When can I use it?
 The RO-Crate specification is currently **work in progress** stabilizing towards a 1.0 release around Q4 2019:

 * **[RO-Crate 0.2](0.2) (newest release)**
-  * ..or suggest changes for [RO-Crate 0.3-DRAFT](0.3-DRAFT) in [GitHub](https://github.com/ResearchObject/ro-crate/tree/master/docs/0.3-DRAFT)
+  * ..or suggest changes for [upcoming RO-Crate 1.0](0.3-DRAFT) in [GitHub](https://github.com/ResearchObject/ro-crate/tree/master/docs/0.3-DRAFT)
 * [DataCrate 1.0 review](https://docs.google.com/document/d/150SzIG8Zs3wecPTUue7wxKn6V26oi7rYucS5lxnmWZU/edit)
   * (imported from [datacrate](https://github.com/UTS-eResearch/datacrate/blob/master/spec/1.0/data_crate_specification_v1.0.md))
 * [ROLite Draft 0.1.0](0.1.0)